tvdboom/ATOM/docs_sources/user_guide/training.md

 There are two ways to apply early stopping on these models:

 * Through the `early_stopping` key in `bo_params`.
-This approach applies early stopping to all models in the pipeline and allows the input of a fraction of the total number of rounds.
+This approach applies early stopping to all models in the trainer and allows the input of a fraction of the total number of rounds.
 * Filling the `early_stopping_rounds` parameter directly in `est_params`.
   Don't forget to add `_fit` to the parameter to call it from the fit method.